jglo0708/unicash/brownie-unicash/contracts/README.md

 In order to register as a university, switch to `address_n_3` (or `address_n_4`, ...) and feed in your name, e.g. "Bocconi", in ![image](https://user-images.githubusercontent.com/51834820/146243190-89cb9a8b-1e9d-47b4-bbbe-6e907f3b737d.png) and press the button.
 You can do this process as many times you want, using as many accounts you wish, in order to register several universities.

+In the final working version of the contracts, universities will register using their domain name, university name and account address.
+The former two will be checked against the values returned by an external API to check the vality of the university.
+Further details about this can be found in the final section of this READme.

 A donor can register analogously, by switching to `address_n_-1` (or `address_n_-2`, ...) and writing his or her name in `NewDonor`, then clicking on ![image](https://user-images.githubusercontent.com/51834820/146243717-e5b29625-b7d6-4172-8288-75cdc31229e8.png).

 For this demo, just add two universities using `address_n_3` and `address_n_4` and two donors using `address_n_-1` and `address_n_-2`.